 Why is this Stock Valuation Formula Important?

-Market capitalization provides a metric with which to compare profits, cash flows, revenues, expenses, assets, debt, etc. Remember, owning a stock represents a fractional ownership of the company.
 Market capitalization is the current value at which you can buy and sell your fractional share of the company.
-This makes it a relevant and important measurement in investment analysis.
+It provides a metric with which to compare profits, cash flows, revenues, expenses, assets, debt, etc. This makes it a relevant and important measurement in investment analysis.
+Remember, owing a stock represents a fractional ownership of the company.

 Market Cap Categories

-Market capitalization categories are guidelines used to describe and segment stocks with various market valuations.
+Market Cap categories are guidelines used to describe and segment stocks with various market valuations.

 Over $200 billion.
 These are usually blue chip companies with excellent track records.

 $10 – $200 billion.
 Mostly well established companies with well known products.

 $2 – $10 billion.
 Many growth companies are in this category.
 Possible higher returns but generally greater risk than larger companies.